 The minimum age to matriculate at PNWU-COM is 18 years of age and the applicant must be a US Citizen, permanent resident, or Deferred Action for Childhood Arrivals (DACA) status.
 Application to PNWU-COM is made by submitting a primary application through the American Association of Colleges of Osteopathic Medicine Application System (AACOMAS).
-Applicants must designate PNWU-COM on the primary application in order for PNWU to receive the application.
+Applicants must designate PNWU-COM on d.
+The function of the musculoskeletal system goes beyond support and may be vital in the the primary application in order for PNWU to receive the application.